Hi! I’m Kate.

 My curiosity led me to working with art museums, visitor experience design, then user-centered design, tech marketing, and leadership consulting and coaching.

 I care deeply about the human drive to create, to see that our efforts made a change in the world.
 I make little things all the time — art, craft, essays, projects.
-There is always something in progress.
-This attitude shapes how I work with people: we don’t just talk about change, we try things, make things, experiment.
+This attitude shapes how I work with people: we don’t just talk about change, we make things.
+We experiment.

 Like many people, I’ve experienced seasons of uncertainty, notably several layoffs and breast cancer.
 Those times deepened my belief that creativity, clarity, and courage aren’t unnecessary fluff, they’re survival tools.
 They’re what help us lead ourselves (and others) with intention and meaning.